SAP-samples/partner-reference-application/Tutorials/15b-One-Off-Deployment.md

 1. Within your SAP BTP subaccount, open the menu item *Security* and go to *Trust Configuration*.
 2. To download the *Service provider SAML metadata* file, choose *Download SAML Metadata*.
 3. Log on to your Identity Authentication service Admin UI (URL: [IAS]/admin/).
-4. Open the menu item *Applications* and create a new application of the type *SAP BTP solution*:
+4. Open the menu item *Applications* and create a new application of type *SAP BTP solution*:
 	1. Enter the required information such as application display name, application URL, and so on.
 The display name appears on the user log-on screen and the login applies to all applications linked to the Identity Authentication service tenant (following the single-sign-on principle).
 Choose something meaningful from an end-user perspective representing the scope of the Identity Authentication service.
 	2. Open the *SAML 2.0 Configuration* section and upload the *Service provider SAML metadata* file which you downloaded previously from the SAP BTP subaccount.
 	3. Open the *Subject Name Identifier* section and select *E-Mail* as the primary attribute.